 5 Reasons to watch ‘Little Women’

-Greta Gerwig’s adaptation of L. M. Alcott’s ‘Little Women’ was released in South Africa on 21st February.
-The hype was not exaggerated and it was definitely worth the wait.
+When Greta Gerwig’s much anticipated adaptation of Louisa May Alcott’s ‘Little Women’ was released, the hype was not exaggerated and it was definitely worth the wait.

 The movie is imbued with such life, colour and emotion it's as if the literary characters have come alive and literally stepped off the page and onto the screen.